tildeclub/site/wiki/source/ssh.md

 #### using your keypair

-once an admin approves your signup, you can join the tilde.club
+once an admin approves your signup, you can join the Tilde.club

 6. open terminal (it's in `/Applications/Utilities`)